czzarr/czzarr.github.com/source/_posts/2012-03-30-is-search-dead-yet.markdown

 command-line interface.

 Think about what Siri does.
-You ask her to set your alarm, to give you the weather, to find a restaurant, to look for places.
-Basically, it's a vocal recognition enabled command interface.
+You ask her to set your alarm, to give you the weather, to find a restaurant, to look for places, all from a single entry point.
+Basically, it's a **vocal recognition enabled command interface**.
 And eventhough it's still rough on the edges, I'm positive it's going to become much more powerful in the near future.
 Vocal commands are the ultimate user experience, everybody gets it.
-The sole interface that would be even better would be a mind-reading interface.
-So for the first time we have a search UX that is both intuitive and powerful (or promising to be at least).
+The sole interface that beat vocal commands would be a mind-reading interface.
+So for the first time we have a **search UX that is both intuitive and powerful** (or promising to be at least).
 Siri is abstracting links and complicated queries from the end-user.
 Most people don't care about links, they just want the data, the resource that the links point to.

-Siri is going to bring search back to mobile devices.
+Siri is going to bring search back to mobile devices, and make search a huge part of the mobile ecosystem once it opens its API to developers.